Code Introduction

 resource name

-Example of retrieving a table of raw data for a specific device.
+Example of retrieving a table of raw data for a specific part handler.

 system.simulation_data['produced_parts']['M1']